 Rhys Jeremiah has been working in IT after graduating from Bristol University with a degree in mathematics.
 He started writing database applications for a large insurance company and quickly moved into web development, the largest site for a major international motor manufacturer.
 Although now teaching mathematics, he still manages some IT work.
 He currently lives in Cardiff, Wales with Sarah, his wife, and their children Lloyd and Carys.

 Rhys: As is often common, the reason for creating the Extract Flash product was to solve a problem that could have easily been avoided.
 The company I was working for at the time was a major client of a marketing firm here in the UK.
-Last thing on a Friday afternoon, we were asked to update a flash file on a website and that the replacement file would be winging its way to us via email very soon.
+The last thing on a Friday afternoon, we were asked to update a Flash file on a website and that the replacement file would be winging its way to us via email very soon.
 None of us in the office were quite prepared for the fact that the file had been placed into a PowerPoint presentation.
 It seemed that the last thing the marketing company did before the weekend was to send that file as numerous phone calls to get the original file failed.
 So we had a problem.

-Rhys: From my experience many people think that all embedded files in Office documents are secure.
+Rhys: From my experience, many people think that all embedded files in Office documents are secure.
 I can’t count how many times someone has sent me a Word document containing loads of images.
-I’ve never really considered the people actually use this method to protect their files.
+I’ve never really considered the people actually using this method to protect their files.
 It’s certainly naive to approach security in this fashion.
-Personally I think that the only way to secure your sensitive data is not to give it away, as soon as you release any information you lose the ability to control the distribution.
+Personally, I think that the only way to secure your sensitive data is not to give it away, as soon as you release any information you lose the ability to control the distribution.
 If you really want to secure your embedded content don’t embed it.

 The views and opinions expressed in this blog post or content are those of the authors or the interviewees and do not necessarily reflect the official policy or position of any other agency, organization, employer, or company.